docker-archive/classicswarm/docs/install-w-machine.md

 		$ docker-machine create -d virtualbox manager

-3. Create and run a VM named `agent1`.
+4. Create and run a VM named `agent1`.

 		$ docker-machine create -d virtualbox agent1

-3. Create and run a VM named `agent2`.
+5. Create and run a VM named `agent2`.

 		$ docker-machine create -d virtualbox agent2

-Each command checks for a local copy of the latest VM image called boot2docker.iso.
-If the latest copy isn't available, Docker Machine downloads the latest image from Docker Hub.
+Each create command checks for a local copy of the *latest* VM image, called boot2docker.iso.
+If it isn't available, Docker Machine downloads the image from Docker Hub.
 Then, Docker Machine uses boot2docker.iso to create a VM that automatically runs Docker Engine.

 > Troubleshooting: If your computer or hosts cannot reach Docker Hub, the `docker-machine` or `docker run` commands that pull images may fail.
 In that